How to Fight a Supplemental Security Income (SSI) or Social Security Disability (SSDI) Overpayment Notice

 If Social Security denies your request for reconsideration, you may ask for a hearing before an Administrative Law Judge (ALJ).
 SSA must get your request for a hearing within 60 days of SSA's written reconsideration denial.
 You may make your request for an ALJ hearing by filing SSA Form HA501 "Request for Hearing before an ALJ."
 You can do this at the Social Security office, call them and ask for the form, or get the form online at www.ssa.gov.

 The ALJ will notify you of your hearing time and date.
-It will be usually at least several months after you have asked for the hearing.
+The hearing will be scheduled several months after you have asked for it.
 You may have a lawyer or a non-lawyer represent you at the hearing.
-If you have a lawyer, be sure to get the lawyer to explain his/her fee.
+If you have a lawyer, make sure the lawyer explains his or her fee.

 Before the hearing, you have the right to review and copy your file at the Social Security hearing office.
-Call them.
-Make an appointment to copy your file.
+You will get a letter telling you your file is ready for review.
+Call them at the number at the top of the letter and make an appointment to copy your file.

 After the hearing, the ALJ will mail you a written decision.
 This will usually be within a few months after the hearing.

 If you do not agree with the ALJ's decision you may appeal further to the Social Security Administration's Appeals Council by filing SSA Form HA520, "Request for Review of Decision/Order of Administrative Law Judge."
-SSA must get your request within 60 days of the ALJ's written denial notice.
+You must submit your request within 60 days of the date on the ALJ's written decision.
 You may make the request at the SSA office, call and ask them to send you the form, or get the form online.

 *You may appeal an adverse Appeals Council decision to Federal District Court.
 You must file an appeal to the Federal District Court within 60 days of the Appeals Council's written decision.